petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/using-apis/using-nestedfields-to-query-related-entries.md

 {bdg-secondary}`Available Liferay 7.4 U69+/GA69+`

 With custom object APIs, you can use the `nestedFields` parameter to return multiple levels of related object entries in a single GET request.
-To do this, you must pass the `nestedFields` parameter with the relationship names you want to include in the query, separating each relationship with a comma: `nestedFields=[firstObjectRelationship],[secondObjectRelationship]`.
+Pass the `nestedFields` parameter with the relationship names to include in the query, separating each relationship with a comma: `nestedFields=[firstObjectRelationship],[secondObjectRelationship]`.
 If the relationships span multiple levels, set the `nestedFieldsDepth` parameter to the depth you need.
 You can include up to five levels (e.g., `nestedFieldsDepth=5`).

 ```{tip}
 By adding the `nestedFields` parameter to your request, you can retrieve information that would otherwise require multiple requests.
 With it, you can retrieve an entry along with its related entries.
 To return only the related entries, Liferay provides dedicated [relationship APIs](../../understanding-object-integrations/headless-framework-integration.md#relationship-rest-apis).
 See [Using Relationship REST APIs](./using-relationship-rest-apis.md) for an introduction.